ddegras/matchFeat/README.md

 To install the package in R:
 ```
-install.packages("clue") # run this line if you don'€™t have package 'clue' installed yet
+install.packages("clue") # run this line if you don't have package 'clue' installed yet
-install.packages("foreach") # run this line if you don'€™t have package 'foreach' installed yet
+install.packages("foreach") # run this line if you don't have package 'foreach' installed yet
-install.packages("devtools") # run this line if you don'€™t have package 'devtools' installed yet
+install.packages("devtools") # run this line if you don't have package 'devtools' installed yet
 library(devtools)
 install_github("ddegras/matchFeat")
 ```